SoobinJung1013/SoobinJung1013.github.io/_pages/about.md

 love reading books.
 Of course, studying.

-Also love to write and i like observing others as mush as others.
+Also love to write and i like observing others as mush as writing.

 I think i enjoy difficult situations.
 Maybe that's because i know that the extreme conditions that can test my abilities will improve me.
 It's hard, but it's harder for me to stay the same without growing up.
-No matter what the reason is, i will keep moving forward.
-And maybe that's my destiny.
+No matter what the reason is, maybe that's my destiny.